greiman/SdFat-beta/README.md

-### Warning: This version, 2.1.1-beta.1, has major internal changes so may be unstable.
+### Warning: This version has major internal changes so may be unstable.

 Added openExistingSFN(path).
 See the MinimumSizeSdReader example.